la2050/archive/_organizations/first-look-west.md

   the DOE into a vehicle that has attracted widespread stakeholder support and partnerships of benefit to young entrepreneurs, the cleantech workforce and ultimately the economy.
-Some numbers from the first year of the competition best illustrate our organizationâ€™s achivements:</p>
+Some numbers from the first year of the competition best illustrate our organization’s achivements:</p>